-Note: There is a close relationship between this pathway and the Emerging Technologies Pathway.
-This pathway focuses on the technical and usability aspects of building digital platforms for users.
-The emerging technologies pathway focuses more on the user experience.
-Students might want to mix and match classes from both pathways.
+There is a close relationship between the Digital Services and the Emerging Technologies pathways.
+The Digital Services pathway focuses on the technical and usability aspects of building digital platforms for users.
+The Emerging Technologies: Issues and Trends pathway focuses on the user experience now and in the future.
+Students might want to consider classes from both pathways and also explore the options in the Web Programming and Information Architecture pathway.

 This career pathway concentrates on the theories and supporting techniques related to: